Be a Volunteer

 - NOTE: We will no longer be accepting checks at the convention.

 The good news is that once you have paid this fee, you should never have to pay it again, even if you take a 10 year sabbatical from being a Dragon Con volunteer.

 What do I do if I want to be a volunteer but have already purchased a membership?

 If you have already purchased a membership, you do not have to pay an additional $20 volunteer fee.
 The purchased membership will cover your volunteer fee.
-If you meet all volunteer requirements at the show, you can have your membership price refunded in full after the show.
+If you meet all volunteer requirements at the show, you can have your membership price refunded minus the $20 volunteer fee after the show.

 What are the criteria for having the volunteer fee waived?